Thrive Baby Thrive

 Your baby is now tipping the scales at around 6 pounds.

 Request an additional ultrasound now to examine the umbilical cord and placenta for normal development and position.
+Ask that EPV be measured at this and every ultrasound (visit Week 7 to learn the importance of keeping up-to-date with placental measurements.)
 If your ultrasound is not covered by your insurance, use your Pregnancy PUR$E to help fund this test.

 Dr. Collins believes an ultrasound at this time could detect a potential problem, making it a useful proactive pregnancy tool.
 The umbilical cord is a definite risk factor during the later part of your pregnancy and could compromise your baby.
 As mentioned in Week 28, UCAs, including nuchal cords, true knots, twists, torsion, kinks and long or short cords, account for 16 percent of the 26,000 yearly deaths in utero in the USA.
 That is at least 71 untimely deaths each and every day in our country.
 Dr. Collins states a UCA is not a “rare condition or event” and should be watched for especially in the last trimester of pregnancy.
 He advocates an ultrasound be done if decreased fetal movements are noted for a day.